MicrosoftDocs/power-automate-docs/articles/process-mining-share.md

 - Any security role that has share permissions on process advisor system entities.

 The share action is also available on the process details page with the same conditions.
-For process mining, only the viewer role is available for sharing to.
+For process mining, only the viewer role is available for sharing to. <!--- Note from Sweeny: It seems the preposition use may be incorrect here at the end of the sentence.
+It makes the sentence look incomplete.
+Please rephrase. --->

 > [!div class="mx-imgBorder"]
 > ![!Manage viewer access.](media/process-mining-share/manage-viewer-access.png "Manage viewer access")